silverstripe/cwp/docs/en/01_Working_with_projects/02_Maintaining_your_code.md

 ## Security patches

+From time to time we will include security patches in some CWP recipes.
+When this occurs, we will release a new patch version of the latest supported quarterly recipe release (e.g. 1.7.3 for recipe 1.7).
+Patches for older CWP recipes will be available on demand via the Service Desk.

 You need to keep your codebase's dependencies updated with respect to the patch or sub-patch releases of the recipe to receive immediate security patches.